jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 ## Cultural Fit
 One of the interviews will be a cultural fit.
-Every company, and even many teams, in my career had their own culture to them.
+Every company, and even many teams, in my career had their own culture.
 Those who meshed with the culture tended to do well.
 Those who didn't mesh tended to feel out of place.